Minimum wage and average salary

 Labor Law

-Learn about the social minimum wage in Luxembourg, plus information on average salaries by sector and how to report unfair compensation.
+Learn about the social minimum wage in Luxembourg in 2025, plus information on average salaries by sector and how to report unfair pay.

 Luxembourg minimum wage